CraigBladow/cc41/README.md

 PRSTK prints x, y, z, and t registers as well as the l and Alpha register.

-Beep prints "BEEP!" which can be suppressed by clearing flag 26.
+Beep prints "BEEP!" and uses the PC speaker to make the classic beep sound.
+Output can be suppressed by clearing flag 26.

 RCLFLAG recalls status of flags 0-63 to x regiater.